-Driver cited two-vehicle Mooresville Road collision - Salisbury Post
+Driver cited in two-vehicle Mooresville Road collision - Salisbury Post

-Driver cited two-vehicle Mooresville Road collision
+Driver cited in two-vehicle Mooresville Road collision

-SALISBURY — Police cited a driver for failing to stop at a red light Tuesday morning following a two-vehicle collision at Mooresville Road and U.S. 29.
+SALISBURY — Police cited a driver for failing to stop at a red light Tuesday morning after a two-vehicle collision at Mooresville Road and U.S. 29.

 The driver, Adalachele Wallace, of Salisbury, was traveling in a Saturn sport utility vehicle on Mooresville Road when she drove through the light, police said.